 - 1. The construction envelope must be clearly defined and delineated.
 A line must be staked and clearly marked in the field prior to any construction activities occurring in the study area. - 2.
 Prior to any site preparation activities (grading, placement of fill) erosion and sediment control measures should be installed along the construction envelope to ensure sediment laden runoff does not enter interfere with adjacent water bodies or natural features.
-The silt fence should be inspected and maintained throughout the construction phase and remain in place until the soils are stabilized and re-vegetated. - Client to obtain relevant permits from the Municipality of Cavan-Monaghan, Otonabee Region Conservation Authority and the Ministry of the Environment, Conservation and Parks. - 4.
-Any vegetation clearing shall occur outside of the breeding bird timing window of April 15th -August 15th (as per Environment and Climate Change Canada regulations). - 5.
-Tree clearing to occur outside of the active bat roosting timing window (mid-May-August 31st) - 6.
-The Project Manager and Contractor are obliged to ensure that all mitigation measures are strictly observed. - 7.
-Buffer implemented from the dripline of the Significant Woodland - 8.
-Enhancement of the buffer areas with plantings or leave buffers to naturally regenerate through a Planting Plan and edge management plan - 9.
+The silt fence should be inspected and maintained throughout the construction phase and remain in place until the soils are stabilized and re-vegetated. - 3.
+Client to obtain relevant permits from the Municipality of Cavan-Monaghan, Otonabee Region Conservation Authority and the Ministry of the Environment, Conservation and Parks. - 4.
+A broad-spectrum extended timing window of no tree clearing from April 1 to November 1 to protect birds, bats and turtles.
+Timing windows will be confirmed with MECP (Species at Risk) and NDMNRF (fish) prior to the commencement of work. - 5.
+The Project Manager and Contractor are obliged to ensure that all mitigation measures are strictly observed. - 6.
+Buffer implemented from the dripline of the Significant Woodland - 7.
+Enhancement of the buffer areas with plantings or leave buffers to naturally regenerate through a Planting Plan and edge management plan - A compensation plan will be prepared and submitted for ORCA's approval with the extent of any disturbance to wetlands/woodlands and/or their buffer.
+GHD will work with ORCA to ensure a net gain in wetland/woodland on site to satisfy ORCA policies - 9.
 Construction should be undertaken during normal weather conditions, to the extent possible, and the project shall be designated to appropriate specifications to withstand variable weather conditions. - 10.
-No in-water works except with approval from agencies and permits - 11.
+No in-water works except with approval from DFO and ORCA. - 11.
 The final development plan shall be reviewed by a professional biologist and the Department of Fisheries and Oceans (DFO) to ensure the project complies with the Fisheries Act.